 The story of Canjavu has been spreading within the region.
 They have received students from nearby universities who wish to learn about their systems, and a member of the community actively engaged in the plot was asked by the representative of a regional agricultural cooperative to visit different communities with her and share the group’s experience and learning.
 The director of the Bahá’í-inspired school in the village has commented:

-At the time of writing this article, humanity is experiencing a worldwide pandemic that has not only already caused the loss of hundreds of thousands of souls, but have put the livelihoods of millions more into great jeopardy.
-Africa has not been immune, and the prospect of famines continue to threaten the continent as they do the rest of the world.
-Restrictions on movement that have reduced the exchange of products between regions and countries have made it ever-more urgent for each and every community to think deeply about the question of food, and communities are questioning the path that have led them towards dependency.
+At the time of writing this article, humanity is experiencing a worldwide pandemic that has not only already caused the loss of hundreds of thousands of souls but has put the livelihoods of millions more into great jeopardy.
+Africa has not been immune, and the prospect of famines continues to threaten the continent as it does the rest of the world.
+Restrictions on movement that have reduced the exchange of products between regions and countries have made it ever-more urgent for each and every community to think deeply about the question of food, and communities are questioning the path that has led them towards dependency.